tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 | Ephemeral FFDH | SHOULD NOT | MUST NOT |
 | Static RSA | SHOULD NOT | MUST NOT |
 |---------+---------+---------|

+# IANA Considerations

+This document requests IANA to mark the cipher suites from the "TLS Cipher Suites" registry, under “Transport Layer Security (TLS) Parameters” registry group, listed in {{dhcs}}, {{ecdhcs}}, {{dhecs}}, {{rsacs}}, and the certificate types from the "TLS ClientCertificateType Identifiers" registry listed in {{cert}} as "D" in the "Recommended" column, see {{!I-D.ietf-tls-rfc8447bis}}.

+For each registry entry in {{dhcs}}, {{ecdhcs}}, {{dhecs}}, {{rsacs}}, and {{cert}}, IANA is also requested to update the registry entry's Reference column to refer to this document.

+# Security Considerations {#sec-considerations}

+Non-ephemeral finite field DH cipher suites (TLS_DH_\*), as well as ephemeral key reuse for finite field DH cipher suites, are prohibited due to the {{Raccoon}} attack.
+Both are already considered bad practice since they do not provide forward secrecy.
+However, Raccoon revealed that timing side channels in processing TLS premaster secrets may be exploited to reveal the encrypted premaster secret.

+As for non-ephemeral elliptic curve DH cipher suites (TLS_ECDH_\*), forgoing forward secrecy not only allows retroactive decryption in the event of key compromise but may also enable a broad category of attacks where the attacker exploits key reuse to repeatedly query a cryptographic secret.

+This category includes, but is not necessarily limited to, the following
+examples:

+1. Invalid curve attacks, where the attacker exploits key reuse to repeatedly query and eventually learn the key itself.
+These attacks have been shown to be practical against real-world TLS implementations {{ICA}}.

+2. Side channel attacks, where the attacker exploits key reuse and an additional side channel to learn a cryptographic secret.
+As one example of such attacks, refer to {{MAY4}}.

+3. Fault attacks, where the attacker exploits key reuse and incorrect calculations to learn a cryptographic secret.
+As one example of such attacks, see {{PARIS256}}.

+Such attacks are often implementation-dependent, including the above examples.
+However, these examples demonstrate that building a system that reuses keys and avoids this category of attacks is difficult in practice.
+In contrast, avoiding key reuse not only prevents decryption in the event of key compromise, but also precludes this category of attacks altogether.
+Therefore, this document discourages the reuse of elliptic curve DH public keys.

+As for ephemeral finite field Diffie-Hellman in (D)TLS 1.2 (TLS_DHE_\* and TLS_PSK_DHE_\*), as explained above, clients have no practical way to support these cipher suites while ensuring they only negotiate security parameters that are acceptable to them.
+In (D)TLS 1.2, the server chooses the Diffie-Hellman group, and custom groups are prevalent.
+Therefore, once the client includes these cipher suites in its handshake and the server presents a custom group, the client cannot complete the handshake while ensuring security.
+Verifying the group structure is prohibitively expensive for the client.
+Using a safelist of known-good groups is also impractical, since server operators were encouraged to generate their own custom group.
+Further, there is no mechanism for the handshake to fall back to other parameters, that are acceptable to both the client and server.

+# Acknowledgments

+This document includes many important contributions from Carrie Bartle, who wrote much of the prose, and presented it several times at the IETF TLS WG.

+The document was inspired by discussions on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
+Thanks to Christopher A. Wood for writing up the initial draft of this document.
+Thanks also to Thomas Fossati, Sean Turner, Joe Salowey, Yaron Sheffer, Christian Buchgraber, {{{John Preuß Mattsson}}} and {{{Manuel Pégourié-Gonnard}}} for comments and suggestions.

+--- back